← Back to blog Tutorial

 final context = ConversationContext();

-final result = await pipeline.run(
+final response = await llm.run(

 context: context,